vgthoppae/teamreports.io.docs/README.md

 ## What?

-teamreports is a SaaS platform for teams to collabartivaely build reports and share them with stakeholders.
+teamreports is a SaaS platform for teams to collaboratively build reports and share them with stakeholders.
 Typically SaaS platforms provide a service that can be used by subscribers.
 In addition to being a simple Saas Platform, teamreports.io provides capabilities for each organization to dynamically configure and customize the behavior in a way typical to a No Code platform.

 ## Why?

 The use case of team based reports building is often overlooked and teams usually resort to manual process of collecting information from the team members, iteratively refining them going back and forth before emailing to stakeholders.
-This manual process is fraught with too many problems including redundancy, error-prone, time-consuming and inefficent simply.
-This practice is accepted in the industry and there is a good amount of innovation and automation possible in this space, where teamreports is taking a small step forward.
+This manual process is fraught with too many problems including redundancy, error-prone, time-consuming and inefficient simply.
+Though this practice is accepted in the industry, there is a good amount of innovation and automation possible in this space, where teamreports is taking a small step forward.

 ## Where?